uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "Denotes a particular instantiation of a video game.
 An edition may be a particular release of a game that is in some way different than another release of the same game" (Lee et al. 2024).

 The platform edition played for the GPFC may correspond with the game's initial release.
-For instance, *Journey* was released on PlayStation 3 in 2012.
+For instance, *Journey* was initially released on PlayStation 3 in 2012.
 That release was the game's first platform edition.
 Other platform editions of *Journey* include iPad (2019), iPhone (2019), PlayStation 4 (2015), and Windows (2019).
+All four of these platform editions are ports.

 *The following aspects of the Platform Edition Entity should describe the platform edition of the game played and recorded for the GPFC.*